wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_eth_syncing.md

 ---
-title: movr:eth_syncing \[POST\] {disallowed}
+title: eth_syncing  {disallowed} - Moonriver
-description: Returns an object with data about the sync status or false.
+description: Example code for the eth_syncing  {disallowed} json-rpc method. Сomplete guide on how to use eth_syncing  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters